Plonk

 ‘Plonk?’ queried the Duke of Earlsplonk.

-‘Plonk?’ exasperated the Earl of Plonkplonk.
+‘Plonk?’ exasperated the Earl of Dukesplonk.

 ‘Plonk?!’ begged the Plonk of Plonkplonk.